 The sense of touch is essential to human development.
 The skin, the largest organ in the body, is the sensory organ for touch.
 The skin contains a variety of nerve endings, combinations of which respond to particular types of pressures and temperatures.
 When you touch different parts of the body, you will find that some areas are more ticklish, whereas other areas respond more to pain, cold, or heat.

-- Paragraphs introducing each of the five senses were adapted from “Chapter 5: Sensing and Perceiving” (sections 5.1–5.4) in Introduction to Psychology – 1st Canadian Edition by Charles Stangor and Jennifer Walinga, which is licensed under a CC BY-NC-SA 4.0.
+- The second opening paragraph; the section under “Sensory Systems”; and, the paragraphs introducing each of the five senses are adapted from Introduction to Psychology – 1st Canadian Edition by Charles Stangor and Jennifer Walinga, which is licensed under CC BY-NC-SA 4.0.

 Bensafi, M., Zelano, C., Johnson, B., Mainland, J., Kahn, R., & Sobel, N. (2004).
 Olfaction: From sniff to percept.
 In M. S. Gazzaniga (Ed.), The cognitive neurosciences (3rd ed.).
 Cambridge, MA: MIT Press.